msf894/datacamp_projects/README.md

 * **Streamlining Employee Data** - In this project, you will import employee and human resources data in CSV, Excel, and JSON format.
 You will then merge it all into a single DataFrame, before cleaning it and exporting your results into a single CSV file.

+* **The Android App Market on Google Play** - In this project, you will do a comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Play across different categories.
+You'll look for insights in the data to devise strategies to drive growth and retention.
+The data for this project was scraped from the Google Play website.

 * **The GitHub History of the Scala Language** - In this project, you'll be challenged to read in, clean up, and visualize the real-world project repository of Scala that spans data from a version control system (Git) as well as a project hosting site (GitHub).
 With almost 30,000 commits and a history spanning over ten years, Scala is a mature language.
 You will find out who has had the most influence on its development and who are the experts.